openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 virtualization provided by nova-network.
 This is the main difference between the two networking models for OpenStack.
-Virtual networks (one or more) can be created for a single tenant, forming an isolated L2 network called a "private network."
+Virtual networks (one or more) can be created for a single tenant, forming an isolated L2 network called a "private network".
 Each private network can support one or many IP subnets.
 Private networks can be segmented using two different technologies:

 * **VLAN segmentation** Isolated tenant "private network" traffic is managed by Neutron by the use of a dedicated network adapter.
-This network adapter must be attached to a tagged network port.
+This network adapter must be attached to a untagged network port.
 This network segment also must be reserved only for Neutron on each host (Computes and Controllers).
 You should not use any other 802.1q VLANs on this network for other purposes.
   Additionally, each private network requires its own dedicated VLAN, selected